When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 There's Room for Everyone

 Ellie has been bullied about her weight for years.
-She lives with all these rules — don’t eat in public or let your body wiggle — until she discovers her safe place: a swimming pool.
-She can escape the fatphobic comments from her peers and mother.
+She lives by strict rules to avoid attention until she discovers her safe place: the swimming pool.

-In time, Ellie is ready to make a change.
-With the support of her dad, therapist, and neighbor, Ellie embarks on a powerful journey of self-worth which involves owning her space in the world.
+With the support of her dad, a therapist, and a neighbor, Ellie embarks on a journey of self-worth.
+She learns to own her space in the world.
+Praised for its honesty, this novel-in-verse is poignant, though it does deal with emotional abuse and bullying.

 Product Specs